Written in my notebook on Sunday September 15th, 2019

 radio and the breaking of glass as someone empties their bottles into the recycling bin across the road.

 It’s hot, but there is a lovely breeze from across the river that swishes the willow trees, making them rustle.
 Just over the wall the broads stretch out into the distance, seagulls sit on the jetty and I can hear ducks quacking.

 Sitting in the cafe, I was almost wishing that I did not have a tour booked.
 It would be a wonderful spot to just sit and write.
 It’s only £7.40 return from Norwich.
 I could bring along a flask of tea with a packed lunch.
 It’s not much more expensive to catch a bus from one side of Norwich to the other.
-This is a million times for pleasant.
+This is a million times more pleasant.
 I could also get my bike fixed and cycle out here.
 But I have second thoughts.
-I know I would worry about where to leave my bike, how long to leave it and a heavy lock around.
+I know I would worry about where to leave my bike, how long to leave it and I’d have to cycle a heavy lock around with me.